brookewicz/LabNotebook/Protocols/Qubit.md

 	- do not hold in hands before putting into fluorometer - warms solution and results in low readings
 	- after 2 mins, mixture is stable for 3 hours

+On qubit:
+- sign in
+- select "dsDNA High Sensitivity"
+- reread standards before reading samples
+	- will tell you if standards are bad
+	- will tell you if samples are out of range
 - remove tube from fluorometer after every reading.
 If you need to redo a measurement, take the tube out and equilibrate to room temp for 30s
 -